jbs1/eve-srpmail/README.md

 * [ ] add some loading indicator (especially for loading members) since that can take up to 15 seconds
 * [ ] switch over to esi-api for contracts when the endpoint is implemeted
 * [ ] possibilty to create conracts from the api (NO endpoint yet)
+  * [ ] possible problems with ships beeing inside locked containers

+If all endpoints are implemeted, it would remove the need to be ingame at all which would mean SRP could be done on the go e.g. through our phone.